 Size alone is not a good character for distinguishing species, for some adults and spiderlings are similar in size and appearance.
 Here are some common species.

-Misumessus oblongus has spines, and the entire body and legs are pale green to silvery white.
+Misumessus oblongus, the green crab spider, has spines, and the entire body and legs are pale green to silvery white.

-Mecaphesa asperatus, the northern crab spider, has many spiny hairs covering the top surfaces of the carapace, abdomen and legs, and it has greenish-yellow or yellow-brown markings (similar to those on the ridge-faced crab spider).
+Mecaphesa asperata, the northern crab spider, has many spiny hairs covering the top surfaces of the carapace, abdomen, and legs, and it has greenish-yellow or yellow-brown markings (similar to those on the ridge-faced crab spider).

 Mecaphesa celer, the swift crab spider, has similar markings, though its overall coloration often has a light tan-pink cast.

 Length (not including legs): about ¼ inch (females); males are slightly smaller.